 Applying for a Standard Visitor visa on arrival to the UK:

 On arrival to the UK, you will need to present your passport and all the required documents to the UK Border Force Officer at the port of entry (airport).
 They may also expect to see proof of your finances, so we recommend that you carry a recent original bank statement or other proof of funding in your hand luggage.
-There are no set regulations around the amount of funds that you need to show but we would recommend that you use Tier 4 financial requirements as a guide.
-These are that you have £1015 for each month in the UK and this is to cover accommodation and living costs.
+There are no set regulations around the amount of funds that you need to show but we would recommend that you use Student Route financial requirements as a guide.
+These are that you have £1023 for each month in the UK and this is to cover accommodation and living costs.
 If you will have accommodation provided in the UK, make sure you travel with evidence of that.

-You should explain clearly to the Border Force Officer that you wish to enter as a Standard Visitor and your reasons e.g. in order to attend your Graduation
+You should explain clearly to the Border Force Officer that you wish to enter as a Standard Visitor and your reasons e.g. in order to attend your Graduation or for study reasons.

 Please note that if you are asking for Entry Clearance at Port of Entry we would advise you not to use the E-Gate facility.
 Follow an admissions queue that enables you to speak to a member of the Border Force.
 This is because if you use the E-Gate you will not be stamped in as Visitor so will not have evidence of the date of entry to the UK.
 You may require evidence of this for future immigration applications so avoid the E-Gates and get a stamp!

-The following list are suggested documents to include in all applications both outside the UK and at the Border
+The following list are suggested documents to include in all applications both outside the UK and at the Border (unless stated)

-Passport(s): – Your passport should be valid for the length of your proposed study visit.
+- Passport(s): – Your passport should be valid for the length of your proposed study visit.

 - Original invitation letter (from you) – The University does not give a letter of invitation for your friends or family.
 As you are inviting your friend or family, you need to provide a letter confirming the relationship between you and your friend/family and the purpose of their visit.
-Here is an example of an Invitation letter: Sample Invitation Letter
+Here is an example of an Invitation letter: Sample invitation letter

 - Copy of your passport (data page)